piotrekkr/salesforce-archivist/README.md

 Currently, this project can work with JWT authorization flow.
 You can follow [this tutorial](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_jwt_flow.htm) to configure private key, self-signed certificate and a connected app.
-Following first and second step should be enough to make it work.
+Following the first and second step should be enough to make it work.

 ## Configuration

-Example configuration file contains comments explaining purpose of each configuration option.
+Example configuration file contains comments explaining the purpose of each configuration option.
 You can copy it and adjust to your own needs.

 ```shell